Transparency & Traceability

 Every InVine Botanicals formulation starts with whole herbs, slow-infused over weeks — not quick essential oil dilutions.
 Here are the plants we work with and why we chose them.

-Herbalist Formulated · 40+ Botanicals · 1 Florida Herb Garden
+Herbalist Formulated · 40+ Botanicals · Grown and Crafted in Florida

 Whole black peppercorns in a pile showing their dark wrinkled surface